Santino Quaranta: Professional

 Quaranta was drafted eighth overall in the 2001 MLS SuperDraft by D.C.
 United.
 At 16 years, four months, Quaranta surpassed fellow DC player Bobby Convey to become the youngest player in the history of Major League Soccer, a record which would subsequently be taken by another DC player, Freddy Adu.

 Quaranta immediately excelled in MLS, registering five goals and one assist in just 16 games during the 2001 season.
 Unfortunately, in the subsequent three seasons, Quaranta was beset by injuries, and struggled to live up to his early promise.
 Although he started all eleven games that he played in during the 2002 season, Quaranta missed almost two-thirds of the season with injuries, and things did not improve in the following two seasons, where he played in just 13 games.
 With fitness restored, Quaranta returned to form in 2005, where he contributed 5 goals and 5 assists in 18 games played, and finished third highest at the club for goals scored that season.

 Quaranta was traded to Los Angeles Galaxy from D.C.
 United for a partial allocation and a conditional draft pick on August 9, 2006.
 In his first match with the Galaxy the next day, Quaranta entered as a substitute and scored the only goal of the match in a 1–0 win over Houston.

 On June 30, 2007, the Galaxy traded Quaranta to the New York Red Bulls, getting a conditional fourth round pick in the 2008 MLS SuperDraft in return.
 After featuring in just 3 games and 47 minutes for the team, he was waived by the Red Bulls on January 3, 2008.

 Quaranta returned to D.C.
 United on March 6, 2008.
 He claims to have turned down larger offers from other MLS sides, but felt he still had a point to prove at D.C.

 His first meaningful game back with D.C.
 United was as a substitute in the home leg of the quarterfinals of the CONCACAF Champions' Cup against Harbour View of Jamaica.
 He had two assists in the 5–0 victory.

 In his first regular season home game back with D.C.
 United on April 5, 2008, Quaranta picked up a goal and an assist.

 Following the 2011 season, Quaranta's option was not picked up by United, and he opted to retire.
 It was a very brief retirement as he quickly joined the new Premier League Soccer in India.
 He has claimed this is due to his salary being more than double his last MLS remuneration.
-However, a month later, the league was cancelled before the season began.
+However, a month later, the league was canceled before the season began.